diana-hep/femtocode/README.md

 A horizontally scalable server is capable of much more because (a) input data for a single analysis would easily fit in a cluster’s memory and (b) a community’s analyses significantly overlap in input data.
 Since the users’ needs are non-exclusive, sharing resources increases the total benefit.

 To give a sense of scale, a physics analysis might use about 140 quantities, measured over a billion events (combining all real and simulated samples).
 For 8-byte floating point numbers, this is a terabyte.
 Most laptops don’t have a terabyte of memory, but it is easy to achieve for a cluster: e.g. 20 machines with 50 GB of memory each.

-If every user needed a different terabyte of input data, one would need 20 machines per user, but they don’t.
+If every user needed a different terabyte of input data, that would be 20 machines per user, but they don’t.
 Nearly all analyses need particle kinematics, most need isolation variables, some need particles remeasured with different algorithms, and a rare few need physical details, such as charge collected on hits (heavy charged particle searches).
 Popularity of variables follows some steeply falling distribution, like Zipf’s law.
 The exact distribution is unknown because data analyses are performed in isolation of each other, but popular skimming tools shared among physics groups keep 5–10 kB per event.
 Within the limitations these groups are already imposing on themselves, a billion events would fill 10 TB (200 machines with 50 GB each).